thisispaniz/Air-Pollution-Visualization/README.md

 # Air-Pollution-Visualization
-This app empowers users with respiratory conditions to assess real-time air quality in different areas, aiding decisions on outdoor activities.
+This app is a tool for people with respitory problems (specifically people suffering from Asthma) who live in the 8 biggest cities of germany.
+They can use this app to check the air quality in different districts of the city.
+This could help them avoid restraining their longs.

-##Overview
+## Overview
-This project aims to provide a visualization of air pollution in different areas, specifically designed to assist individuals with respiratory problems.
-The application helps users make informed decisions about outdoor activities based on air quality data.
+This project uses choropleth maps and an API (https://open-meteo.com/) to visualize real-time data about the air quality of the specified districts.
+The color of each district corresponds with the air quality of that district.
+Also by hovering on each district the user can get an accurate air quality value.
+This app uses the European AQI.

-##Key User Group
+## Key User Group
-Our primary users are individuals with respiratory problems, such as asthma or other respiratory conditions, who need to assess the air quality in various areas before deciding to go outside.
+The primary user group are people suffering from asthma who live in big cities and are in the risk of asthma attacks.

-##User Objectives
+## User Objectives
 Users of this application seek to:

 * Understand the current air quality in specific locations.
 * Determine whether it's safe to go outside without a mask.
 * Plan outdoor activities based on real-time air pollution data.

-##The chosen visualization
+## The chosen visualization
 The chosen method is a map-based interface displaying color-coded air quality indices for different areas.
 This method is effective because:

 * Intuitive Interpretation: Users can quickly interpret air quality levels through color gradients on the map.